USDA-FSEPRU/FS19C-commensal-Ecoli/README.md

 1. Assemble short read sequences (Illumina) with BBMap and spades
 2. Determine how closely related isolates are using mash and MDS (in R)
 3. Run gifrop to annotate with prokka, pan-genome with roary, and run through several databases to identify genomic islands (virulence gene focus)
-4. Identify metabolic pathways with DRAM
+4. Use the pangenome matrix file produced by roary (`gene_presence_absence.Rtab`)
+5. Group genomes to whatever groups you are interested in comparing.
-5. Compare pangenomes of STEC and non-STEC isolates and run Fisher's exact test with FDR correction to identify non-STEC isolates enriched with metabolic genes, bacteriocins compared to STEC.
+6. Run Fisher's exact test with FDR correction to see which genes are more significantly enriched in each group.
+7. Identify isolates with interested metabolic pathways (DRAM, BioCyc, blast).
-6. Of those isolates, exclude those that have virulence genes.
+8. Of those isolates, exclude those that have virulence genes (blast).